logzio/use-debounce/README.md

 # use-debounce
-A react hook for using a debouncing an input with state variables In react.
+A react hook for using and debouncing an input with state variables in react.

 ## Parameters